EuroPython/website/data/voting.md

 You should stay logged in by default.
 But if you are somehow logged out, just use the confirmation link from the email again or re-enter your email address to receive a new confirmation link.

 ### Don't remember which email was used for EuroPython?
- - Try a few different emails you might have used - the site will give you immediate feedback.
+ - Try a few different emails you might have used.
  - If you no longer have access to the email account once used to register for a past  conference, (e.g. it belongs to a previous employer), we unfortunately cannot add or change it for you.

 ### How does the voting system work?